-What is a Sodium Blood Test?
+What is a sodium blood test?

 You get most of the sodium you need in your diet.
-If you take in too much, your kidneys get rid of the extra sodium in your urine.
+If you take in too much, your kidneys get rid of the extra sodium in your urine (pee).
 Normally, your body keeps your sodium levels in a very narrow range.
 If your sodium blood levels are too high or too low, it may mean that you have a kidney problem, dehydration, or another type of medical condition.

 Other names: Na test